 Technology has brought a revolution in the lives of most of us.
-It means that a huge amount of information can be found with just a click, and that you can make contact with anyone, anywhere, in an instant.
+It means that a huge amount of information can be found with just a click, and that you can contact anyone, anywhere, in an instant.
 It also means you can have more friends than ever before, by connecting with people on Facebook.
 Long lost pals from years ago can be tracked down and chatted with, and people you know only slightly can be impressed by the photos you post and news about your life.
-This may sound fantastic, but it doesn’t always work out that way.
+This may sound fantastic, but it does not always work out that way.

 If your social life is suffering because of your use of technology, take action.

 • Join active clubs that don’t involve any technology.

 • Go for walks, runs or do sport, and leave your phone behind.

 • Agree with a group of friends that you will all meet up once a week without your phones.

 • Take exercise – even if you do it alone it will help to change your metabolism and outlook.